 The presence of planets in houses, along with the zodiac sign influence and their aspects (to be covered in a later article) is how so much can be revealed about a person just from understanding the zodiac chart and the influence and meaning of the zodiac signs and planets upon the houses.

-Now we know how the houses function in an astrological chart, here’s a quick guide to what the houses mean.
+Now we know how the houses function in an astrological chart, here’s a quick guide to what the 12 Astrological Houses mean.

 The First House – Self

 The first house reflects the self.
 It covers our persona, physical body, sense of self-awareness, appearance, personal views on life, identity, self-image, our early life, how impulsive and active we are.